A common question I get from chicken owners is how to stop or retrain a rooster from attacking them or a family member.

 I do believe these cases are rare, however, and given enough time, most roosters will come around.

-If you don’t have the time, or the rooster is really attacking your family and you feel it’s not a good situation for you or the rooster, you can always rehome the bird.
+What if you don’t have the time or the rooster is really attacking your family?
+If you feel it’s not a good situation for you or the rooster, you can always rehome the bird.
 There’s no shame in making that decision, and you have to do what’s best for your unique situation.

 We had one rooster on our farm that was just a real pain.
 He constantly fought with the other roosters, picked fights, and distracted the roosters from eating their food.
 He was just plain miserable to be around.
 If this is your situation, then you need to make the best decision for yourself and your flock.

-By and large, however, we’ve had roosters who were the attacking kind but with the right training, stopped being such pains in the butt.
+By and large, however, we’ve had roosters who were the attacking kind but with the proper training, they stopped being such pains in the butt.

 A11fa7dc8219e3d97e0ed6043ea2d515?s=100&d=mm&r=g